NicoLiberato/Monitoring-Kubernetes-Grafana-Prometheus/README.md

 ## Description
 This project aims to provide a step-by-step guide for setting up and monitoring a Kubernetes cluster using Grafana and Prometheus.
 The combination of Grafana and Prometheus offers a powerful solution for visualizing and analyzing cluster metrics, allowing you to gain valuable insights into the health and performance of your cluster.

-## Creation of a local workspace in a Kubernetes cluster
+## Creation of a local  Kubernetes cluster using Kind
 Install Kind in order to deploy your local Kubernetes cluster, better in a Linux box.
 Download and install Kind from the official repository: https://github.com/kubernetes-sigs/kind .
 Make sure Kind is added to your system's PATH variable.
-All the steps outlined in this guide until the installation of the Helm package manager can be avoided if we decide to install the Kubernetes cluster using minikube.
-Minikube is another viable solution for install and experimenting with Kuberentes clusters.
-More info at : https://kubernetes.io/docs/tutorials/kubernetes-basics/create-cluster/cluster-intro/ .

 ## Create a Kubernetes cluster using Kind:
 Open a terminal or command prompt and type